bhav09/NLP-Basics/Projects/Covid_tweets Sentiment Analysis/readme.md

 # About

 It is an NLP based classification problem of Covid tweets sentiment analyis.
+This is a very small dataset which consists of the tweets from a small location dating from mid march to mid april 2020.

 ---------------------------------------------------------------------------------------